-Across the Group, the sales and marketing team is focused on increasing our brand awareness and lead-generation costeffectively, as well as cross-selling all Group products and
+Across the Group, the sales and marketing team is focused on increasing our brand awareness and lead-generation cost-effectively, as well as cross-selling all Group products and services.

-FY24 will continue re-engaging with existing clients, potential clients, new segments, shareholders and investors.
-The crosssell continues to produce ARR growth across our product suit, endorsing our acquisition and growth strategy to date.
-Through our ecosystem of solutions, we are steadily growing our total addressable market (TAM) as well as increasing the potential share of wallet through cross-selling of our solutions, as most companies want to work with end-to-end vendors instead of a roster, as it is both simpler and more costeffective.
+The cross-sell continues to produce ARR growth across our product suite, endorsing our acquisition and growth strategy to date.
+Through our ecosystem of solutions, we are steadily growing our total addressable market (TAM) as well as increasing the potential share of wallet through cross-selling of our solutions, as most companies want to work with end-to-end vendors instead of a roster, as it is both simpler and more cost-effective.
 This makes our offer both differentiated and sticky.
-We continue to build on the group's ambition to become the backbone for equity capital markets, with a unique offering covering cost-effective capital raising, absolute compliance assurance, operating risk mitigation and customer servicing efficiency.
-Integrating our other business units' solutions, the Complii group offers the only end-to-end platform for managing corporate activity from inception of a Company, pre-IPO trading/liquidity, new capital raising efficiencies through to registry services, as well as providing compliance and efficiency tools along each step of the journey, whether it be from the company or a broker.
+We continue to build on the group's ambition to become the backbone for equity Capital Markets, with a unique offering covering cost-effective capital raising, absolute compliance assurance, operating risk mitigation and customer servicing efficiency.

+Integrating our other business units' solutions, the Complii Group offers the only end-to-end platform for managing corporate activity from inception of a Company, pre-IPO trading/liquidity and new capital raising efficiencies, as well as providing compliance and efficiency tools along each step of the journey, whether it be from the company or a broker.

 Complii is continuing to focus its Group marketing and resources to realise this opportunity.